AdobeDocs/workfront.en/help/quicksilver/resources/templates/how-to-template.md

 Before you begin, you must

 <!--
-Delete this box before publishing Use a bullet list to describe the prerequisites needed to complete the task or tasks below.
-If there are no prerequisites, delete the entire section.
+<p style="text-align: center;background-color: #c0c0c0;color: #000000;" data-mc-conditions="QuicksilverOrClassic.Draft mode"><strong>Delete this box before publishing</strong> <br>Use a bullet list to describe the prerequisites needed to complete the task or tasks below.
+If there are no prerequisites, delete the entire section. </p>
 -->

 * [List out prerequisites]